ethaniccc/Esoteric/README.md

   - C: Checks if the player is following Minecraft's friction rules while on the ground.
 This check is surprisingly very effective and can detect a variety of speeds on the ground.
 The idea behind this check is that your current speed multiplied by your friction cannot be greater than your previous speed.
+  - D: Checks if the player's movement is valid while gliding.
+- **Phase**
+  - A: Checks if the player makes an invalid move inside a block.
 - **Velocity**
   - A: Checks if the player takes less vertical knockback than normal.
   - B: Checks if the player takes less horizontal knockback than normal.
 This check is currently unusable.